 In 1871, William Jackson Palmer, a Delaware Quaker, entrepreneur, philanthropist, and Civil War General, brought the steam locomotive (the Iron Horse) across country with his Denver and Rio Grande Railway Company.
-They often refer him to as the Man on the Iron Horse.
-His goal was to build a City with a healthy quality of life, and he bought land just south of Denver at the base of Pikes Peak to develop.
+They often refer to him as the Man on the Iron Horse.
+His goal was to build a City with a healthy quality of life.
+He bought land just south of Denver at the base of Pikes Peak to develop his dream.

-Colorado Springs was a teetotaling town, thanks to the Quaker influence of not only General Palmer, but many others he brought with him from his younger days.
+Colorado Springs was a teetotaling town, thanks to the Quaker influence of not only General Palmer but many friends he brought with him from his younger days.
 Colorado Springs was a thriving Western town, and General Palmer was its hero.

-Because motor cars were becoming more popular, there was great opposition from auto-clubs trying to prevent the placement of the huge statue on twenty tons of concrete in the center of Nevada and Platte, a location General Palmer considered the heart of the City.
+Motor cars were becoming more and more popular.
+There was great opposition from auto-clubs trying to prevent the placement of a huge statue in the middle of a busy road.
+The monument was to sit on twenty tons of concrete in the center of Nevada and Platte Avenues.
+General Palmer considered the location to be the heart of the City.
 He had even located his beloved Acacia Park there.

 The statue is the object of several local traditions.
-It is located within feet of the main entrance of Palmer High School, and their rival school paints a ‘W’ on the horse each year.
+It is located within a few dozen feet of the main entrance of Palmer High School.
+Their rival school paints a ‘W’ on the horse each year.
 Another tradition is for the Cadets from the Air Force Academy to paint a certain part of Diablo’s anatomy blue each year (for their school colors, of course).
 Being in a well-lit, busy location makes these undertakings challenging and the very definition of ‘stealth.’

 To this day, the statue continues to be a traffic hazard.
-But the Man on the Iron Horse is as much a part of the City as the Peak that Palmer so loved.
-It is unlikely that anything will ever induce the City to move it, even though it is a discussion that is brought up often.
+But the Man on the Iron Horse is as much a part of the City as the Peak that Palmer dearly loved.
+It is unlikely anything will ever induce the City to move it, even though the discussion is brought up often.